 Cancer Genomics EpidemiologyBackground

-The Michigan Department of Community Health, in collaboration with the Centers for Disease Control and Prevention, has created a multi-faceted, comprehensive cancer genomics program that encompasses public health surveillance, health education of providers, and policy interventions with health insurance plans.
+The Michigan Department of Health and Human Services, in collaboration with the Centers for Disease Control and Prevention, has created a multi-faceted, comprehensive cancer genomics program that encompasses public health surveillance, health education of providers, and policy interventions with health insurance plans.

 The ultimate impact of these activities would be a reduction in early cancer deaths (before age 50) in Michigan residents as a result of appropriate translation of cancer genetic tests into clinical and public health practice, statewide surveillance and implementation of systems of care for inherited breast and ovarian cancer, and the use of best practice recommendation for family history, cancer genetic counseling and testing (BRCA1/2).